0 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Iron's role in fitness is particularly critical in the following areas:

-• Endurance Sports: Athletes involved in long-distance running, cycling, and other endurance sports are at a higher risk of iron deficiency due to the increased demands placed on their bodies for oxygen transport and energy production.
+• Endurance Sports: Athletes involved in long-distance running, cycling, and other endurance sports are at a higher risk of iron Deficiency due to the increased demands placed on their bodies for oxygen transport and energy production.

 • Strength Training: Adequate iron levels are necessary for muscle growth and repair, making it important for those engaged in regular strength training routines.